Pumpkin Magic Cake Recipe

 How to Serve

-Serve this dessert or other pumpkin recipes after dinner or an afternoon snack.
-You can also take it with you to parties as the perfect fall dessert.
+Serve this dessert or other pumpkin recipes after dinner or as an afternoon snack.
+It’s the perfect fall dessert to take to parties.

 Pumpkin Magic Cake in pan with slices missing